-Topic - Futures Contracts Obtained for the Purpose of Hedging:
+Futures Contracts Obtained for the Purpose of Hedging:

 Such contracts should not be reported as marketing contracts.
 Hedging occurs when the farmer takes opposite positions in the futures and cash markets.
 It allows farm operators to fix now the price of products they intend to sell later.
 For example, farmers who are growing a commodity for sale are said to be "long" in the cash market.
 The appropriate hedge is to sell futures.
-Then, when the farmer sells his cash commodity, he buys back his futures contract, preserving a price.
+Then, when the farmer sells his commodity, he buys back his futures contract, preserving a price.
 This type of transaction should be recorded in two places.
-The actual cash sale of the commodity should be recorded in Section D, Item 5, under the appropriate commodity.
-The net profit or loss from hedging should be recorded in Section E, Item 5k "other sources of income closely related to the agricultural operation".
+The actual sale of the commodity should be recorded in Section D, under the appropriate item and commodity.
+The net profit or loss from hedging should be recorded in Section E, "all other farm related sources of income".